getbigbytes/bigbytesdb/tests/metactl/README.md

 # To update the data for this test if meta types changed

-In the bigbytes root dir:
+In the bigbytesdb root dir:

 ```
 sh ./tests/metactl/update-metactl-test.sh